srobotta/moodle-report_ldapaccounts/README.md

 This plugin displays a report page and matches user accounts in Moodle with an LDAP directory in the organisation.
 Various filters can be used to select users.
 The report may also be exported.
-Via a cli script non existent users in LDAP may be suspended in Moolde.
+Via a cli script non existent users in LDAP may be suspended in Moodle.

-In addition the plugins contains a scheduled task and a cli script that checks for new accounts in LDAP and creates a corresponding user account in Moodle.
+In addition the plugin contains a scheduled task and a cli script that checks for new accounts in LDAP and creates a corresponding user account in Moodle.
 This is helpful when new users should be enroled in courses but haven't yet logged into Moodle and have an account created during the login process.